florian-vuillemot/florian-vuillemot.github.io/_posts/2023-12-10-azure-function-python-ml-part-2.markdown

 permalink: azure-function/machine-learning/part-2
 ---
 # Introduction
-The [previous article]({% link _posts/2023-12-03-azure-function-python-ml-part-1.markdown %}) focuses on turning a small machine-learning application into an API and deploying it automatically with GitHub Action.
-With this automation done, it's time to improve the application and allow the deployment of a larger-scale machine-learning model.
+The [previous article]({% link _posts/2023-12-03-azure-function-python-ml-part-1.markdown %}) focuses on turning a small machine learning application into an API and deploying it automatically with GitHub Action.
+With this automation done, it's time to improve the application and allow the deployment of a larger-scale machine learning model.

 > [Here](https://github.com/florian-vuillemot/az-fct-python-ml/tree/main/part-2) is the code article's code.